 Grievance procedure

 If you have any grievance relating to your employment, you should raise it with {{company.contract-grieve-with}}the Director in the first instance.
 If you want the grievance to be dealt with formally, you must raise it in writing.
+This procedure does not form part of your contract of employment and the Company may amend it at any time.

 A more detailed explanation of the formal procedure is contained in the Employee Handbook.